 “In the past I was a bit blasé about sun protection, which didn’t help.
 All you guys out there, playing sport or having a beer in the garden, learn from my experience.
 It’s not hot days that causes skin cancer, its UV radiation.
 Cover up—sunscreen alone isn’t going to cut it.”

-Need more information about protecting your skin and reducing your cancer risk?
-Take a look at Cancer Council SA’s SunSmart resources HERE and be sure to download our free SunSmart app HERE.
+Need more information about protecting your skin and how to be sun safe to reduce your cancer risk?
+Take a look at Cancer Council SA’s SunSmart resources HERE and be sure to download our free SunSmart app here.
 Because UV can’t be seen or felt, always check the UV and if it’s 3 and above, protect your skin in five ways and slip, slop, slap, seek and slide.